larsiusprime/tdrpg-mod-docs/README.md

 # tdrpg-mod-docs
-Mod documentation for the TDRPG engine (Defender's Quest)
+Mod documentation for the TDRPG engine (as seen in Defender's Quest)

 #0.
 Finding, Installing, and Playing Mods